syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 The SfDataGrid is a data-bound control.
 Hence, a data model should be created to bind it to the control.

-Create a simple data source as shown in the following code example in a new class file.
-Save it as OrderInfo.cs file:
+Create a simple data source as shown in the following code example in a new class file, and save it as OrderInfo.cs file:

 {% highlight c# %}
 public class OrderInfo